Epigenome5mC/Final-Project/README.md

 baseDir <- file.path("~/Desktop/HypNorEPIC")
 ```

 You should create a SampleSheet, which explains the way the data is organized.
 This is extremely important.
+I made mine like below and saved it as a .csv file.
 For my data, it was organized the following way:

 | Sample_Name | Well_Position | Sentrix_Position | Sentrix_ID | Complete_Barcode |
 | --- | --- | --- | --- | --- |